xadaemon/daemonize-me/README.md

 tier 2 compilation errors are release blocking, tier 3 are supported on a best effort basis, and build failure as well as test failures are not blocking.

-note on custom/hobby OS support, if your os implements the syscalls used in lib.rs with behavior that is equivalent then this library is likely to work but it's even less of a guarantee.
+Note on custom/hobby OS support: if your os implements the syscalls used in lib.rs with behavior that is equivalent then this library is likely to work but it's even less of a guarantee.

 ## Supported Versions

-Odd numbered minor versions receive patches and fixes only until the next odd numbered release, even numbered releases are considered LTS and will get fixes until the next even release happens - about 6 months.
+In the development track every version is unsupported and won't receive backport fixes.

 # License